callmepartario/og-csrd/README.md

 Readers are encouraged to support the creators.
 Consider buying products listed in the [Additional Descriptors](https://callmepartario.github.io/og-csrd/#additional-descriptors) or [Additional Foci](https://callmepartario.github.io/og-csrd/#additional-foci) sections to ensure the longevity of our collective imaginations.
 ## Future Plans

-This is a living document and corrections will need to be made in the future.
-Hopefully some additions, too, and if ever Monte Cook Games sees fit to expand the CSRD further, incorporating that content into the page.
+This is a living document, and corrections will need to be made in the future.
+If ever Monte Cook Games expands the CSRD further, that new content should be incorporated that content into this document accordingly.

 **Contact the Editor:** partario.flynn@gmail.com